 Refine poses learned in ‘Yoga Basics.’
 In this class, we begin to link poses and start to incorporate Sun Salutations.
 You'll learn additional standing, seated and supine poses that develop balance, increase flexibility in the hips and hamstrings, and poses that build strength in the upper body and core.
-Hold poses longer and build sun salutations to build stamina and deepen breath awareness.

 A dynamic class that focuses on building strength, increasing flexibility, and preparing the body for a deeper practice.
 Increase flexibility in the hips, back, and hamstrings while strengthening the abdomen, back, and upper body through standing poses, balancing poses, forward bends, back bends, revolved poses, and hip-openers.
 Focuses on precision of movement to maximize the benefits of poses.
 Modify poses as flexibility increases and hold poses longer to build strength as the session progresses.
 Arm balances and inversions (headstand, shoulder stand, and handstand) are introduced with step-by-step instruction.
 Explore breathing techniques.

 Build strength and stamina by flowing from pose to pose in this moderately-paced class.
 Emphasis is on sun salutations, maintaining steady yogic breathing, standing poses, seated poses, and twists.
 In this fun, flowing class poses are linked together in sequences that focusing on pairing breathing with movement to stretch the body while releasing tension and clearing the mind.
 Poses may be held between flow sequences to build strength.

 This class combines traditional yoga poses & breathing techniques with functional movements designed to build strength in your whole body.
 Emphasis is placed on training your muscles to work together to prepare them for daily tasks, sports, or work.
 Each class is designed to build strength in areas that lead to improved stability, balance, and focus.
 Students are offered a variety of modifications in order to challenge themselves, at their level, with the guidance of the teacher.
 Some yoga experience is helpful!
 Formerly "Yoga for Strength," this class is offered at an Intermediate level.